vfsc2018/eks-workshop/amplify/content/serverless-python/cleanups/_index.md

 # Clean up your stack

-To avoid unexpected charges to your account, make sure you clean up your CDK stack.
+To avoid unexpected charges, please clean up the CDK Stack.

 You can either delete the stack through the AWS CloudFormation console or use `cdk destroy`: